 further application possibilities are:

-For instructions observe the Product information
+For instructions observe the Product Information Marble Pit Lime

 - Cellar Paint: The ideal and cost-effective coating for dry to slightly damp storage cellars!